snesrev/smw/BUILDING.md

 2. Change the build target from `Debug` to `Release`
 3. Build the solution.

+# Running SMB1 and SMBLL

+Dependencies and requirements:

+  * Super Mario All-Stars rom (US version and not + Mario World)
+  * `zstandard`

 # Linux/MacOS

-CD to your SM root folder and open the terminal and type:
+Open the terminal and CD to your SM root folder:
 ```sh
 make
 ```